 Your master page is now ready to be populated with content.

-Add content to a Master Page
+Adding content to a Master page

 Editable areas will allow you to decide which part of your Master page content will be editable in your content pages :